Mixbook/pub-dartlang/doc/package-layout.markdown

         main.dart
         style.css

-\* The `pubspec.lock` will only be in source control if the package is an [application package](glossary.html#application-package).
+\* The `pubspec.pinned` will only be in source control if the package is an [application package](glossary.html#application-package).

-\** The `packages` directories will exist locally after you're run `pub install`, but won't be checked into source control.
+\** The `packages` directories will exist locally after you're run `pub fetch`, but won't be checked into source control.

 ## The basics

     enchilada/
       pubspec.yaml
-      pubspec.lock
+      pubspec.pinned

 <div class="learn-more">
   <a href="/doc/pubspec.html">